leanprover-community/mathlib3/docs/tactics.md

   (The argument can also be an `option (tactic unit)`, which is provided as `none` if this is the first definition tagged with `@[foo]` since `def_replacer` was invoked.)

+`def_replacer foo : α → β → tactic γ` allows the specification of a replacer with custom input and output types.
+In this case all subsequent redefinitions must have the same type, or the type `α → β → tactic γ → tactic γ` or `α → β → option (tactic γ) → tactic γ` analogously to the previous cases.

 ## tidy

 `tidy` attempts to use a variety of conservative tactics to solve the goals.